sysboy/looper/README.md

 For those amongst you who don't like idle processors

+Returns the number of 'loops' executed for each thread launched which should enable you to do interesting comparisons.

 ## Configuration

 Use the command line flag or the environment variable or none, whatever floats your boat.